-Diana West is an award-winning journalist and the author of two books: American Betrayal: The Secret Assault on Our Nation's Character (St. Martin's Press 2013) and The Death of the Grown-Up: How America's Arrested Development Is Bringing Down Western Civilization (St. Martin's Press 2007).
+Diana West is an award-winning journalist and the author of The Red Thread: A Search for Ideological Drivers Inside the Anti-Trump Conspiracy (Center for Security Policy Press, 2019), American Betrayal: The Secret Assault on Our Nation's Character (St. Martin's Press 2013) and The Death of the Grown-Up: How America's Arrested Development Is Bringing Down Western Civilization (St. Martin's Press 2007).
 In Fall 2013, West brought out a companion volume to American Betrayal titled:The Rebuttal: Defending American Betrayal from the Book-Burners, which includes essays by Vladimir Bukovsky and M. Stanton Evans, among others.

 Recent honors include: one of Newsmax's 50 Best Conservative Blogs for 2015; the 2014 Hero of Conscience Award from the American Freedom Alliance; and the Center for Security Policy's 2013 Mightier Pen Award.
 American Betrayal was also showcased at the 2013 gathering of the Pumpkin Papers Irregulars, a club of intelligence experts and writers that meets every Halloween in Washington, D.C.

 A journalist since graduating from Yale, West began writing a weekly newspaper column in 1999 at the Washington Times, where she also wrote editorials under Editorial Page Editors Helle Dale and the late Tony Blankley.
 The column soon went into syndication with Scripps-Howard, and later the Newspaper Enterprise Association of United Media.
 The coulmn would be nationally syndicated for 15 years.
 A collection of West's columns came out in 2013.
 It is titled: No Fear: Selected Columns from America's Most Politically Incorrect Columnist (Bravura Books).